Reinhard Marx

-Reinhard Marx (born 21 September 1953) is a German cardinal of the Catholic Church.
-He serves as the Archbishop of Munich and Freising.
-Pope Benedict XVI elevated Marx to the cardinalate in a consistory in 2010.
+Reinhard Marx (born 21 September 1953) is a German Catholic prelate who has served as Archbishop of Munich and Freising since 2008.
+Pope Benedict XVI made him a cardinal in 2010.
+He is a former member of the Council of Cardinals established by Pope Francis, serving from 2013 to 2023 and is a former president of the Commission of the Bishops' Conferences of the European Union (2012 – 2018).
+Marx is the Grand Prior of the German Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.

 Biography

 Born in Geseke, North Rhine-Westphalia, Marx was ordained to the priesthood, for the Archdiocese of Paderborn, by Archbishop Johannes Joachim Degenhardt on 2 June 1979.
 He had studied in Paris alongside future fellow Cardinal Philippe Barbarin.
 He obtained a doctorate in theology from the University of Bochum in 1989.

 On 23 July 1996, he was appointed Auxiliary Bishop of Paderborn and Titular Bishop of Petina by Pope John Paul II.
 He received his episcopal consecration on 21 September, his forty-third birthday, from Archbishop Degenhardt, with Bishops Hans Drewes and Paul Consbruch serving as co-consecrators.

 On 20 December 2001 he was named Bishop of Trier, the oldest diocese in Germany.

 On 30 November 2007 Pope Benedict XVI appointed Marx metropolitan archbishop of Munich and Freising, a position that Benedict held from 1977 to 1981.
 On 2 February 2008, Marx was installed as Archbishop of Munich and Freising in the Munich Frauenkirche.
 He became first Cardinal-Priest of San Corbiniano on 20 November 2010.
 Marx's title is that of Saint Corbinian, who was the first bishop of Freising and of whom Marx is the successor.

 Marx currently serves as head of the committee for social issues at the German Bishops' Conference.
 In addition to his duties as archbishop of Munich, on 11 December 2010 Marx was named by Pope Benedict as a member of the Congregation for Catholic Education for a five-year renewable term.
 On 29 December 2010 he was appointed a member of the Pontifical Council for Justice and Peace.

 On 7 March 2012, he was appointed a member of the Congregation for the Oriental Churches.

 On 22 March 2012, the Commission of the Bishops' Conferences of the European Community elected him its president.

 He was one of the cardinal electors who participated in the 2013 papal conclave that elected Pope Francis.

 On 13 April 2013 he was appointed to a Council of Cardinal Advisers, a group established by Pope Francis, exactly a month after his election, to advise him and to study a plan for revising the Apostolic Constitution on the Roman Curia, Pastor Bonus.

 On the question whether the Church should allow people who have divorced and attempted remarriage to partake in Holy Communion, it came to disagreements with Gerhard Ludwig Müller, the head of the Congregation of the Faith at the Vatican, in November 2013.
 Marx called for a wide debate on the treatment of the Catholic Church with those who have attempted remarriage.